RivablueHost, Midday Jazz

 In recent years she has discovered her own jazz voice and appears regularly around Atlanta's jazz scene as a vocalist, working with such local artists as Danny and Terry Harper, Julie Dexter, Maria Howell, Joe Gransden, Russell Gunn, Philip Harper and others.

-Since 2006 WCLK listeners have heard the multi-talented Gwen Redding as Rivablue on Jazz 91.9 WCLK's Jazz At Sundown, playing her unique mix of the music she's loved throughout her life, Monday through Friday from 7pm until 10pm.
+Since 2006 WCLK listeners have heard the multi-talented Gwen Redding as Rivablue, first on Jazz At Sundown, and now on Midday Jazz playing her unique mix of the music she's loved throughout her life, Monday through Friday from 10am until 2pm.